wandb.apis.public.Artifact

 # All objects under `prefix/` will be added at the root of the artifact.

-# All objects under `prefix/` will be added under `path/` at the top of the artifact.
+# All objects under `prefix/` will be added under `path/` at the artifact root.

 checkout(